vigzel/vigzel.github.io/Readme.md

 Current theme: [Chirpy][chirpy]

-I'm currently using both Option 2 (Github Actions) and Option 3 (publish.bat) for my publishin setup.
+I'm currently using both Option 2 (Github Actions) and Option 3 (publish.bat) for my publishing setup.

 Unpublished posts are located inside `_drafts` folder.
 In order to see my "drafts", when I'm building localy I use